SPS Racing: Car No. 23 history

 In 2023, Farré signed Bradley Erickson to drive the No. 23 car from the seventh race onwards after making the team.

 Jaron Giannini at All American Speedway in 2024.

 In 2024, the team fielded nine drivers.
 At Sonoma, Sam Mayer would score the team's first pole and win the same night.
 At Tri-City, the team would sign 2000 NASCAR Craftsman Truck Series and 2002 NASCAR Busch Series champion Greg Biffle.
 Biffle would finish in ninth place.

+In 2025, SPS fielded the No. 23 for Tyler Reif at Phoenix and Greg Biffle at Tri City.